 It was also possible to hike to the waterfall (don’y know if this is still possible).
 From the Königssee there is a trail heading to the top of the Königsbach wasserfall.
 The walk is about 2,5 kilometer long and takes 45-60 minutes.
 There is also a small trail heading along the shore of the Königssee which takes you much faster to the Königsbach wasserfall.
 But the view from the top is marvelous.

-If you take the boat too Salet you will see the highest waterfall of Germany, the Röthbach wasserfall.
+If you take the boat to Salet you will see two other waterfalls: the Schrainbach wasserfall and the highest waterfall of Germany, the Röthbach wasserfall.
 The views from the second lake, the Obersee, are amazing.
+It is only a short walk to the second lake and I think it is a must to do this also.

 © pictures Marino Rottier